-On the largest lake in Switzerland and France, kayaking has long ceased to be a rarity.
+Kayaking on the largest lake in Switzerland and France has long ceased to be a rarity.
 The lake is located on the territory of three different Swiss cantons (Geneva, Vaud, Valais) and France.
-Along the southern shore you can enjoy the magnificent view of the Mont Blanc massif and also of the popular Swiss city of Geneva, while along the northern shore are the famous cities of Lausanne and Nyon
+Along the southern shore you can enjoy the magnificent view of the Mont Blanc massif and also of the popular Swiss city of Geneva, while along the northern shore are the famous cities of Lausanne and Nyon.

 Not only a wonderful natural landscape and various nature reserves await you on the various tours.
 There are also historical highlights: the world-famous Chillon Castle, for example, which is considered the "Jewel of Lake Geneva", sits enthroned on the shore of the lake and can also be reached by kayak.
 A short tour of the moated castle, steeped in history, is a welcome change from paddling.